Kimberley Lovato interviews the self-proclaimed ‘Missionary of the Belgian Fries’ and uncovers the sacred rituals of Belgian frites.

-How should Belgian fries be served and what’s your favourite Belgian sauce?
+How should Belgian fries be served and what’s your favorite Belgian sauce?

-What’s your favourite location in Brussels to eat Belgian fries?
+What’s your favorite location in Brussels to eat Belgian fries?

 Chez Martin (Place Saint-Josse).
 He used to run a very nice looking stand next to the church but moved to somewhere else in the area of the Rue des Deux Eglises.
 A lot of tourists know Chez Antoine (place Jourdan) but I don’t like their fries.
 The toll of their success I guess.